COLTON BURPO’S “REAL” HEAVEN, AKIANE’S JESUS AND NEW CHRIST IMAGES

 - Colton affirms everyone in heaven has wings except Jesus who just goes up and down like a lift when he wants to move.
 There is no support whether biblically or in other reported visions of the Christian heaven of a universally winged heavenly society; but the idea that the angels set Colton something like homework and sing to him belongs less with Christian notions of the afterlife than Spiritualist accounts of Summerlands where people are put in classes and set to learn things.

-[May 5th...I see that in the wake of the film's release and popularity Todd is now accusing those Christians who criticize Colton's vision as "Pharisees" who need to read their bibles.
-That's controversial.
-In view of the above points perhaps Todd should read it himself and himself suffer the charge of being an opportunist.
-Even Colton saw him originally railing against God in the hospital!]
+[May 5th 2016…I see that in the wake of the film’s release and popularity Todd is now accusing those Christians who criticize Colton’s vision as “Pharisees” who need to read their bibles.
+That’s controversial.
+In view of the above points, perhaps Todd should read it himself and himself suffer the charge of being an opportunist.
+Even Colton saw his father originally railing against God in the hospital!]

 I won’t continue with this line of critique because it’s something concerning Jesus’ image which should interest us regardless of anyone’s precise view of the Burpo phenomenon.
 Having been shown numerous images of Jesus and asked which if any corresponded to the Jesus he knew, young Colton had no hesitation about one picture and one only: a portrait of Jesus called The Prince of Peace: Resurrection from the American child prodigy of painting, Akiane Kramarik (b.1994).